Kerry Greenwood: Early life and education

-Greenwood grew up in the Melbourne suburb of Footscray, where she still lives today.
+Greenwood was born on 17 June 1954.
+She grew up in the Melbourne suburb of Footscray, and lived most of her life in the Inner West.
 She attended Geelong Road State School (now Footscray Primary School), Maribyrnong College and the University of Melbourne, where she graduated with Bachelor of Arts (English) and Bachelor of Laws degrees in 1979.
 Whilst at university, Greenwood worked at a women's refuge.

 Career

 In 1982, Greenwood was admitted as a barrister and solicitor of the Supreme Court of Victoria, and worked full-time as a criminal defence lawyer for Victoria Legal Aid until becoming a professional writer.
-Since that time, she has remained a locum duty solicitor for Legal Aid, practising in the Sunshine Magistrates' Court.
+Since that time, she remained a locum duty solicitor for Legal Aid, practising in the Sunshine Magistrates' Court.

 She began writing books at sixteen, but remained unpublished.
 In 1988 she entered one of her eight novels for the Vogel prize; although not successful, one of the judges offered her a contract for two detective novels.

 In the 2020 Australia Day Honours Greenwood was awarded the Medal of the Order of Australia (OAM).

+Her last Phryne Fisher book, Murder in the Cathedral was published in 2025, after her death.
+She had been editing it in March before dying in April.
+Kate Larsen, reviewing Murder in the Cathedral for The Guardian, described Phryne as "a fierce advocate, a kind benefactor and a radically forward-thinker who blasts through social norms with ideals a century ahead of her time".
+Larsen notes that First Nations people do not appear in the series, and that "a single fumbled sentence derails this otherwise enjoyable book".

-Personal life
+Personal life and death

-Greenwood lives with a "wizard", the mathematician and author David Greagg.
+Greenwood lived with a "wizard": the mathematician and author David Greagg.